Dame de Boüard Montagne Saint-Emilion 2018 - Second Vin

 About the wine:

 Produced by the family that owns the famous Saint-Émilion estate Château Angélus, this wine is concentrated and rich.
-It offers a range of flavors from both fresh and ripe berries, along with a juicy acidity, all supported by firm tannins.
+It offers a range of flavors from both young and ripe berries, along with juicy acidity, supported by firm tannins.
 Enjoy this wine starting in 2023.

 James Suckling